College of Engineering and Technology

 Our students benefit from a wide variety of stimulus to learn efficiently.
 The traditional practice of teaching in the form of lecturing can be less effective as the whole classroom with diversity of students, not only in their preferred ways of learning but also in their different levels of academic capabilities.
 Dr. Yang’s teaching interest focuses on how integration of different teaching modalities can contribute to the effectiveness and efficiency of the classroom teaching.
 Through practice, Dr. Yang has found that the group-activity and discussion based pedagogues, when conducted properly, can have positive impacts to students at all levels.

 Dr. Yang’s research leverages his keen sensitivity to the connections, or sometimes disconnect, between the abstract theories and the concrete experimental observations.
 A long-time laser and optical communications expert, Dr. Yang has expanded his research interests into the fundamentals of metamaterials and surface plasmonics at Western Carolina University.
-He is a frequent recipient of federal research funding both from NSF’s Industry-University Cooperative Research Center for Metamaterials as well as DoD’s SBIR/STTR programs.
+He has received federal research funding both from NSF’s Industry-University Cooperative Research Center for Metamaterials as well as DoD’s SBIR/STTR programs.
 He is currently researching a fundamental aspect of surface plasmonics that can potentially lead to new optical sensing and energy harvesting applications.